Zhengqbbb/cz-git/docs/config/show.md

 <br/>

 :::tip
-Using ==default value== can produce many ways to make the tool more suitable for you or your team's habits, [⇒ see the recipes](/recipes/defaultScope.html#defaultscope)
+Using ==default value== can produce many ways to make the tool more suitable for you or your team's habits, see the recipes.
 :::

 ## defaultType